kornicameister/dotfiles/README.md

 - refreshes all `snap`
 - removes thumbnails that I create when I need to find something without shell
 - upgrades `ctags` that I built myself for these dotfiles
   - version is kept inside [local git](./gitconfig#L19) configuration (sneaky)

-    And it can be launched from anywhere in the system :sick:

 ### CI system